 Cultural and fun experiences, like riding the Metro and public transportation for ice cream, were interspersed with relationship building and service opportunities with children’s ministries and a visit to an orphanage.
 One person reported, “We ate in homes of the Dominican Christians.
 You know how it can sometimes be awkward to visit strangers?
 They had to run us off – we were having such a good time that we didn’t want to leave!”

 Delivering groceries to needy families in the Samuel’s Fund program was deeply moving.
-STCH Ministries receives a yearly grant from the Baptist World Hunger offering, and mission teams use this resource to share with orphanages and sponsored families.
+STCH Ministries receives a yearly grant from the Texas Baptist Hunger Offering, and mission teams use this resource to share with orphanages and sponsored families.
 One mom reported that when she was asked to lead in a prayer of blessing for the family, tears and hugs took the place of words.

 On this mission trip, love truly did cross the ocean, and the participants found their love was multiplied in the joyous service, the warm acceptance, and the heartfelt greetings of “Dios te bendiga!”
 The team came to give, yet they received so much more.
 “The people have embraced us!”